War on Drugs

 We must face the fact that today, there is no perfect drug abuse prevention program.
 Even the Swiss program can be improved upon.
 But, one point has become abundantly clear.
 It would be hard to do any worse than the zero tolerance of the failed War on Drugs.

-As we saw in the second installment of this article, the failed War on Drugs has become nothing but an excuse for further violations of our Constitutional Rights by those who were elected to protect those rights.
+As we saw in the second installment of this article, the failed War on Drugs has become nothing but an excuse for further violations of our Constitutional rights by those who were elected to protect us.
 It's now quite clear that there is no excuse for its continuation.
 It's time to cut our losses and call upon our elected representatives to bring an end to the failed War on Drugs and replace it with some variation of a program that has already been proven in other countries.

 Building On Success

 I used the Swiss program as an example, since they have achieved such great success.
 But, the key factor to remember is that any initiative that builds upon the success of others has to be better than what we have today.
-We can use the successes of countries like Switzerland to avoid many of the mistakes that they have made along their road to success.
+We can use the successes of countries like Switzerland to avoid many of the mistakes that they have made along the road to success.

 On the other hand, the only success that the failed War on Drugs can claim is that it was designed to fail and in that respect, it has succeeded marvelously.
 It's time that we end the failed War on Drugs, and begin implementing a drug abuse prevention program, built upon proven techniques, that is designed to succeed.